 - Support the continuation of programs and services for people transitioning from unemployment or underemployment to financial stability;

-- Support the pursuit of the American Dream and economic security through programs such as government guaranteed jobs programs and universal basic income/rent/housing, the elimination of poverty, and jobs that lead to strong economic standing;
+- Support the pursuit of the American Dream and economic security through jobs that lead to strong economic standing;

 - Support the use of technology to enhance working conditions and to improve workplace safety and efficiency; oppose efforts to replace workers with technology or any other efforts that cause economic instability for working people;